-Refer to Figure 3-3 and Table 3-3.
+See Figure 3-3 and refer to Table 3-3.
 Use the IN1 and OUT1 connectors (1) (shielded RJ45) to connect multiple units in a Master/Remote fashion.
 The connection cable is commercially available and should have a rating of CAT3 or higher.
 Repeat this for each unit

+Table 3-3 INT and OUT I Network Connectors

-Cable From То Length (ft) Part Network OUT1 connector of a unit IN1 connector of the next unit 6 775031 Network OUT1 connector of a unit IN1 connector of the next unit 4 1071854
+Cable From То Length (ft) Part

+Network OUT1 connector of a unit IN1 connector of the next unit 6 775031